Finding better ways to provide the materials the world needs

 The ReMade initiative is finding ways to overcome this issue by using design, data, and community engagement.

-ReMade’s goal is bold but simple: zero textile waste.
+ReMade’s goal is bold but simple: to significantly reduce textile waste.
 By reimagining, reusing and recycling it aims to intercept our expired workwear before it becomes landfill.

-Just one year into its pilot phase, ReMade is already progressing at 2 of our operations – Diavik in Canada’s Northwest Territories and Oyu Tolgoi in Mongolia’s Gobi Desert.
+ReMade is being piloted at 2 Rio Tinto operations – Diavik in Canada’s Northwest Territories and Oyu Tolgoi in Mongolia’s Gobi Desert.
+The results are providing important lessons for its scalability.

-ReMade began at Diavik, where the team engaged a top designer to reimagine rugged mining workwear into globally appealing accessories.
+ReMade began by engaging a top designer to reimagine rugged mining workwear into globally desirable accessories.

-They were challenged to create designs that reused as much material as possible – from sleeves and shirt fronts to hi-vis strips and zips – and ranged in complexity, making them accessible for both beginners and highly skilled artisans.
+They were challenged to create designs that could appeal worldwide, would reuse as much material as possible – from sleeves and shirt fronts to hi-vis strips and zips – and ranged in complexity, making them accessible for both beginners and highly skilled artisans.

 Signature pieces like tote and pocket bags set the foundation, with additional accessories co-created alongside local communities.

-“Solutions always lie in teamwork and in forging alliances – in this case, an unlikely one between heavy industry and visionaries from fashion and design,” Marion, an Ethical Fashion Consultant at ReMade, said.
+“Solutions always lie in teamwork and in forging alliances – in this case, an unlikely one between heavy industry and visionaries from fashion and design,” Marion Hume, an Ethical Fashion Consultant at ReMade, said.

 At Diavik, to generate excitement and participation, a ballgown – made of the last PPE from the now closed Argyle diamond mine – appeared next to a ReMade collection bin.

-This drew attention to the new system in place at Diavik, which facilitates collection of worn-out coveralls, shirts and high-vis vests, onsite.
+This drew attention to the new system in place at Diavik, which facilitates collection of worn-out textile PPE onsite.
 These are then sorted and sent to Yellowknife for their second act.
-Through this system, more than one tonne of used PPE has already been diverted from landfill.

 But ReMade is about more than intercepting waste.
-The initiative is also creating real opportunities for local Indigenous artisans.
-Partnering with the Native Women's Association of the NWT (Northwest Territories), is helping train support women and gender-diverse artisans to craft ReMade accessories.
+Partnering with the Native Women's Association of the NWT (Northwest Territories), the initiative is also creating real opportunities for local Indigenous artisans to celebrate their skills.

-Diavik’s unique collection of accessories will become available as the prestige diamond mine heads towards closure.
+The first collection will become available as the prestige diamond mine heads towards closure.

-While ReMade isn’t a one-size-fits-all solution, it’s designed to be adaptable.
-As insights and data accumulate from both pilot sites, the next step is scaling responsibly.
+As insights and data accumulate from both pilot sites, the next step is scaling responsibly in our global iron ore business.